-The seeds of this category of Cotton are only planted in a very small area to the east of the Nile delta.
+The seeds of this category of Cotton are only planted in a very small area to the north-east of the Nile delta.

 The reason is the perfect relative humidity combined with the unique fertility of the land.

 Every year in Egypt, the Cotton is planted in April when the temperature is quite mild.